-The Central Vigilance Cell in NABARD has been set up on July 1, 1985 and comprises a Central Vigilance Cell (CVC) at the Head office, Vigilance Cells at the Regional offices and at the Bank’s Training Establishments, which are functioning under the overall control of the Chief Vigilance Officer.
+The Central Vigilance Department in NABARD has been set up on July 1, 1985 and comprises a Central Vigilance Department (CVD) at the Head office, Vigilance Departments at the Regional offices and at the Bank’s Training Establishments, which are functioning under the overall control of the Chief Vigilance Officer.
+Jurisdiction of CVO also extends to all the subsidiaries of NABARD, where one officer, on deputation from NABARD, not below the rank of AGM, is designated the Internal Vigilance Officer.

 The basic objective of Vigilance administration is to promote integrity and transparency in the entire functioning of the bank, including the areas of procurement of goods and services.
 It also helps in improving the Bank’s compliance towards the directions and requirements of Central Vigilance Commission, GoI, New Delhi.